mspncp/gosu-wiki/Ruby-Tutorial.md

 ### 4. Text and sound

-Finally, we want to draw the current score using a bitmap font and play a 'beep' sound every time the player collects a star.
-The Window will handle the text part, loading a font 20 pixels high:
+Finally, we want to draw the current score using a bitmap font, and play a "beep" sound every time the player collects a star.
+The `Window` will handle the text part, loading a font that is 20 pixels high:

 ```ruby
 class Window < Gosu::Window